Rayann12/Parser/README.md

 ./a.out

-At this point your code should be good and running
+At this point your code should be running successfully.